Star Fleet (video game series): Star Fleet II: Krellan Commander

 This sequel to Star Fleet I was published in 1989 by Interstel Corporation, but was only in production for a few months due to internal problems at Interstel.
 The game was much more complex and sophisticated than Star Fleet I. It involved many different ships types, including battlecruisers, destroyers, heavy and light cruisers, frigates, troop transports, freighters, scouts, and starliners.
 Fleet operations were possible and the universe included hundreds of planets to utilize or conquer.
 It was only released for DOS.

 Star Legions

 This game, published by Mindcraft, another affiliated label of Electronic Arts, was released in late 1992.
 Star Legions was based on the planetary assault module of Star Fleet II.
 This allowed for more detail control of ground troops landing on the planet.

-The player has two different kind of troops: shock-troops and regular troops.
-The player's task is to first put their shock-troopers down on the planet and destroy its shields.
-Then they can land their regular troopers and invade the planet.
-The player could also bombard the planet first and then try to invade it.

-It was notable for being an early Command & Conquer-like point and click game with speech.